The rule of law governs your actions. When your actions harm another person or entity, negligence laws apply.

 Defenses to Negligence Claims

-We live in a country where the accused have a right to defend themselves, and that’s true in civil matters just as much as it is in criminal cases.
-As such, claims of negligence can be (and will be) challenged by the defendant.
+The accused can defend themselves, which is true in civil matters just as much as in criminal cases.
+Negligence claims can be (and will be) challenged by the defendant.
+In most cases, the insurance company is liable for covering the injury or death costs.

 Assumption of Risk